• Privacy Policy/Disclaimer

 • Pinterest

-• Twitter
+• subscribe

-• Favorite Recipes
+• Recipes

 • Tutorials

-• Ingredient Guides
+• Guides

 How to Make the Best Montreal Steak Seasoning Recipe

-Toast and grind whole spices and crush dried herbs to create a peppery, slightly spicy, not too salty Montreal steak seasoning recipe.
 Flavor steak, burgers, chicken, potatoes, and more.
 This is an easy seasoning mix to make and store.
-Plus it is a unique gift to give to your favorite chef.
+Plus, it is a unique gift to give to your favorite chef.

-Nine years ago at a toddler’s birthday party, as I bit into a burger the host had grilled, I paused.
+Nine years ago, at a toddlerโ€™s birthday party, I bit into a burger my friend had grilled.
+And I paused.

-I have never been much of a hamburger fan, but this was no ordinary burger.
-It was delicious — peppery, piquant, complex, interesting.
-Since my friend was a culinary school graduate, I figured she had used some technique to make the meat taste so amazing.
+I have never been much of a hamburger fan.
+But this was no ordinary burger.
+It was delicious โ€” peppery, piquant, complex, interesting.
+The hostess was a culinary school graduate.
+So, I figured she used some technique to make the meat taste amazing.

 That was my first introduction to a seasoning that has been around for more than 70 years.

-Over 70 years ago, Morris Sherman, a skinny man nicknamed “The Shadow”, created a sensation by accident.
+Over 70 years ago, Morris Sherman, a skinny man nicknamed โ€œThe Shadow,โ€ created a sensation by accident.

-Sherman worked as a grill man at Schwartz’s, a smoked meat deli in Montreal, Canada.
-A Jewish immigrant from Romania by the name of Reuben Schwartz owned the deli.
+Sherman worked as a grill man at Schwartzโ€™s, a smoked meat deli in Montreal, Canada.
+Reuben Schwartz owned the restaurant.

 Schwartz allowed his employees to eat liver steak for free.
-Sherman “The Shadow” wanted to make his meat more appetizing, so he seasoned it with a concoction of spices.
-He had Jewish pickling and pastrami spices, salt, and pepper at his disposal.
+Sherman โ€œThe Shadowโ€ wanted to make his meat more flavorful, so he seasoned it with a concoction of spices.

-As legend goes, Sherman unassumingly added Schwartz’s Jewish pickling spices to the liver steaks as he grilled them.
+As the legend goes, Sherman unassumingly added Schwartzโ€™s Jewish pickling spices to the liver steaks as he grilled them.

 Since he was grilling right in front of the customers, people noticed what he was doing.
 They requested the same seasoning on their food too.
-And with that, Montreal steak seasoning was born.
+And with that, the Montreal steak seasoning recipe was born.

 Soon other Montreal delis and steakhouses began duplicating the recipe for their customers.

-At first Montreal steak seasoning was only sold locally.
-But that changed when the flavor experts from McCormick Canada visited Montreal in the late 1980’s.
+At first, Montreal steak seasoning was only sold locally.
+But that changed when the flavor experts from McCormick Canada visited Montreal in the late 1980s.

 But even after distributing samples to chefs in restaurants, no orders came.

-However, McCormick’s did receive repeated requests for the samples from restaurant employees.
-As it turned out, employees were taking the seasoning mix home and cooking with it.
+However, McCormickโ€™s did receive repeated requests for the samples from restaurant employees.
+As it turned out, employees took the seasoning mix home and cooked with it.

-It was so popular with home chefs, McCormick’s decided to launch the seasoning in supermarkets, rather than focus on selling it to restaurants.
+It was so popular with home chefs, McCormickโ€™s decided to launch the seasoning in supermarkets.
+Instead of selling the spice blend to restaurants.

 This is What’s Wrong with Commercial Montreal Steak Seasoning

-After my introduction to the seasoning, I began stocking it in my pantry and using it on many meat dishes.
-However, over time, I couldn’t keep overlooking a major problem.
+After my introduction to the seasoning, I began stocking it in my pantry and using the perfect blend on many meat dishes.
+However, over time, I couldnโ€™t keep overlooking a significant problem.
 It was far too salty.

 2. Use the freshest spices and herbs.
+A flavorful seasoning needs a bright and fresh blend of spices.

 The secret to a vibrant, fresh recipe is whole spices.
-I recommend toasting most spices in this recipe before grinding them.
+Iโ€™m a big fan of toasting most spices in this recipe before grinding them.

 As soon as a spice is ground, it starts to lose potency.
 Who knows when commercial coriander was ground before it hit the shelf?